Password

 Top searches

-The International Organization for Standardization (ISO) reviews and revises the ISO 9001 standard every 6-8 years.
+The International Organization for Standardization (ISO) reviews and revises the ISO 9001 standard periodically – typically every 6–8 years, though that pattern isn't fixed.
 It was first revised in 1994 and underwent a major revision in 2000.
 In 2008 another revision was published, though it included only minor changes.
-The latest revision, ISO 9001:2015, was published in September 2015.
+The latest revision, ISO 9001:2015, was published in September 2015 and remains the current version more than a decade later – a testament to how well it was designed.

-The new revision improves on the former standard in several ways.
-Vocabulary and structure have changed as part of ISO's new "Annex SL" initiative aligning its management systems standards in order to improve consistency and simplify the implementation of more than one standard.
-In practical terms this means ISO 9001-certified companies (or companies seeking to implement ISO 9001) will now find it much easier to set up the environmental management standard, ISO 14001.
-In terms of content, ISO 9001:2015 introduces several new and modified requirements, which place more focus on results and which make it easier for companies to integrate and align with their existing business processes.
+The 2015 revision improved on the former standard in several ways.
+Vocabulary and structure changed as part of ISO's new "Annex SL" initiative, aligning its management systems standards to improve consistency and simplify the implementation of more than one standard.
+In practical terms, this means ISO 9001-certified companies now find it much easier to also implement the environmental management standard, ISO 14001.
+In terms of content, ISO 9001:2015 introduced several new and modified requirements, placing more focus on results and making it easier for companies to integrate the QMS with their existing business processes.

-The following video is presented by Kevin McKinley, ISO's Acting Secretary General, and answers numerous frequently asked questions about ISO 9001:2015 and how it improves on its predecessor.
-As the video shows, the new revision was a big undertaking – it involved input from 153 experts from 81 participating countries
+The following video is presented by Kevin McKinley, ISO's Acting Secretary‑General at the time, and answers numerous frequently asked questions about ISO 9001:2015 and how it improved on its predecessor.
+The new revision was a major undertaking – it involved input from 153 experts from 81 participating countries.

 More emphasis on leadership